publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ll.md

  __Report to Congress With Respect to Urban or Rural Comprehensive Mental Health Centers and Centers for Treatment of Alcoholism and Drug Abuse; Submission No Later Than__  __June 13, 1978__

     [Pub.
 L. 95–210, § 4][/us/pl/95/210/s4], Dec.
 13, 1977, [91 Stat.
-1490][/us/stat/91/1490], directed Secretary of Health, Education, and Welfare to submit to Congress, no later than six months after Dec.
+1490][/us/stat/91/1490], directed Secretary of Health, Education, and Welfare \[now Health and Human Services\] to submit to Congress, no later than six months after Dec.
 13, 1977, a report on the advantages and disadvantages of extending coverage under this subchapter to urban or rural comprehensive mental health centers and to centers for treatment of alcoholism and drug abuse.

  __Study and Review by Comptroller General of Administrative Structure for Processing Medicare Claims; Report to Congress__